instana/openapi/spec/descriptions/getAvailableMetrics.md

   "type": "jvmRuntimePlatform"
 }'
 ```
-The above example retrieves all available metrics on JVM entities.
+The above example retrieves all available metrics for JVM entities.